Get

 6. Blood Orange

-Dogs can eat blood orange, but only a little of the flesh itself from time to time if they enjoy it—no other parts.
+Dogs can have blood oranges, but only a little of the flesh itself from time to time if they enjoy it—no other parts.
 Citrus fruits are pretty acidic, so too much of a blood orange could easily cause an upset stomach.
 Moreover, like kumquat, the blood orange peel contains essential oil and psoralens, both of which are toxic to dogs.
 Fruit peels can cause intestinal obstruction, too, as they’re hard to digest.

 7. Durian